Skip to Main Content

 Instant Ultrasound Results For a Fast Diagnosis

-Since your vets can perform an ultrasound in real-time, they will get the results immediately.
+Since your vets can perform an ultrasound in real time, they will get the results immediately.
 In some instances, images taken through ultrasound will have to be sent to a veterinary radiologist for examination after they have been taken.
 In cases like that, you may need to wait a few days before the final result is decided.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.